Note 3 MATERIAL ACCOUNTING POLICIES:

 3.3 Intangible Assets :

-Intangible assets are carried at cost less accumulated amortisation and accumulated impairment losses, if any.
+Intangible assets are carried at cost, net of recoverable taxes, trade discount and rebates less accumulated amortisation and impairment losses, if any.
 Cost includes expenditure that is directly attributable to the acquisition of the intangible assets.
+In case of Intangible Assets, the Company has availed the carrying value as deemed cost on the date of transition i.e. 1st April, 2015.

 Identifiable intangible assets are recognised when it is probable that future economic benefits attributed to the asset will flow to the Company and the cost of the asset can be reliably measured.

 Computer softwares are capitalised at the amounts paid to acquire the respective license for use and are amortised over the period of useful lives or period of three years, whichever is less.
-The assets' residual values, useful lives and method of depreciation are reviewed at each financial year end and are adjusted prospectively, if appropriate.
+The useful lives and method of amortisation are reviewed at each financial year end and are adjusted prospectively, if appropriate.

 Gains or losses arising from derecognition of an intangible asset are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognised in the statement of profit and loss when the asset is derecognised.